geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 the username is your Accumulo username.
 The password for the Accumulo user can also be given on the command line with `-p` or `--password`, or geomesa-tools can prompt you for your password after entering a command, ensuring your password won't enter shell history.

+If you run into issues with Hadoop JARs not being found, try appending your commands with

+    --instance-name {accumulo-instance-name} --zookeepers {accumulo-zookeepers-string}

+where `accumulo-instance-name` and `accumulo-zookeepers-string` are specific to your Accumulo setup.
+This will override GeoMesa-Tools attempting to automatically find your Accumulo and Hadoop configurations.

+Additionally, if you need visibilities or authorizations on your Accumulo tables, every command accepts `--visibilities` and `--auths` for Accumulo connection parameters.

 ## Feature Management